 A note of caution:

-I would not recommend this in production environment.
+I would not recommend changing username in production system.
 It is always best to just create a new user rather than renaming the existing one.
 Because renaming username will cause so many problems if the old user's home directory is referenced by some other configuration files.
 You may end up changing the config files used by so many services.
-Also do not do it if your $HOME directory is encrypted!.
+Also don't do it if your $HOME directory is encrypted!.
 So I recommend you to create a new user and move the old user's data to new one.
 If it is a freshly installed system or just testing system, you can then go ahead and change the user name as described below.

 The right way to change username in Linux